dbrock/stdio.as/README.md

 The `flashplayer-stdio` wrapper works by first setting up some servers listening to random available TCP ports on localhost:

-* one web server, for serving the SWF and accepting commands (like "exit the process");
+* one web server, for serving the SWF and accepting commands;
-* three raw TCP servers, for piping stdin, stdout and stderr through.
+* three raw TCP servers, for piping stdin, stdout and stderr.

-It then starts Flash Player, passing the port numbers as query string parameters to the SWF.
-When the SWF loads, the Process constructor connects to all the servers, and then invokes the `main` method.
+It then starts Flash Player, passing the URL and port numbers as query parameters to the SWF.
+At initialization time, the runtime library parses the parameters and connects to the sockets, and finally either invokes your `main()` method (for Flash applications) or dispatches a `processReady` event (for Flex applications).